daveythacher/LED_Matrix_RP2040/README.md

 ### name
 This is the name given to the configuration and corresponding binary.
 Note binary will have the following prefix: led_

 This name must be different from the algorithm.
-Currently this means something other than the following: BCM, PWM, TLC5958 and MBI5153
+Currently this means something other than the following: BCM, PWM and TLC5958

 ### enable
 This must be true or false.
 If false this build will not be included in the build script.